 Pro / college golf practice routine

 If you’re reading this section then you’re already a seriously good player.
 So how do you go from good to great?
-Well it is in the thousand 1%’s you can do differently every week.
+Well, it is in the thousand 1%’s you can do differently every week.
 Each week you need to follow the steps above and ensure your practice is challenging and focused.

-Golf cannot be purely learned on a practice range, the practice ground just offers you may repetitions to refine a movement.
+Golf cannot be purely learned on a practice range, the practice ground just offers you many repetitions to refine a movement.
 You only know how effective your practice has been once you step onto a golf course.

 Use the download below to structure your practice time and track your stats.
 Then go play and compete as much as you can.
 If you want to know how this works over an entire year – check out this article on annual golf training programs.

-Golf Insider notes: The download above is over-kill for most golfers.
-However if you are serious, it gives you a template to plan your practice routine every month.
+Golf Insider notes: The download above is overkill for most golfers.
+However, if you are serious, it gives you a template to plan your practice routine every month.
 Tab one allows you to place your 3 monthly goals at the top of the page, then create a weekly plan of technical practice, skills games and competitions.
-On the second tab you have a simple set of charts to set goals and track your practice stats for all skills games.
+On the second tab, you have a simple set of charts to set goals and track your practice stats for all skills games.
 I hope it is of use!

 Golf practice routines – Summary

-Technique is important in golf, however no golfer has become great without practice.
+Technique is important in golf, however, no golfer has become great without practice.
 I hope the practice routines and advice in this article give you an insight into how to structure a practice routine to improve your golf.

 A great practice routine is focused no matter how many hours you have a week.
-If you’re keen to get practicing and want a tool to help you keep track of your practice aims and scores you can grab a copy of the the Golf Insider Performance Diary.
+If you’re keen to get practicing and want a tool to help you keep track of your practice aims and scores you can grab a copy of the Golf Insider Performance Diary.